Kahn/freetel/easy-asterisk-gui/README.txt

   you can use it as a GUI for Asterisk on a little SOHO Linux box that is also your firewall, server etc.

-* Easy Asterisk tells you when something is wrong, for example you get a warning if your Phone System can't see the Internet.
+* Mini Asterisk tells you when something is wrong, for example you get a warning if your Phone System can't see the Internet.

 * Extensive pre-configuration of extensions.conf and sip.conf,